Horton Plains National Park

-The Horton Plains are the headwaters of three major Sri Lankan rivers, the Mahaweli, Kelani, and Walawe.
+The Horton Plains are the headwaters of three major Sri Lankan rivers, the Mahaweli, Kelani, and Walawe rivers.
 In Sinhala the plains are known as Maha Eliya Plains (මහ එළිය තැන්න).
 Stone tools dating back to Balangoda culture have been found here.
 The plains' vegetation is grasslands interspersed with montane forest and includes many endemic woody plants.
 Large herds of Sri Lankan sambar deer feature as typical mammals and the park is also an Important Bird Area with many species not only endemic to Sri Lanka but restricted to the Horton Plains.
 Forest dieback is one of the major threats to the park and some studies suggest that it is caused by a natural phenomenon.

-The sheer precipice of World's End and Baker's Falls are among the tourist attractions of the park.
+The sheer precipice of World's End and Baker's Falls are among the attractions of the park.

 Physical features

 Horton Plains is located on the southern plateau of the central highlands of Sri Lanka.
 The peaks of Kirigalpoththa (2389 m) and Thotupola Kanda (2357 m), the second and the third highest of Sri Lanka, are situated to the west and north respectively.
 The park's elevation ranges from 1200–2300 m.
-The rocks found in the park belong to the Archaean age and belong to the high series of the Precambrian era and are made up of Khondalites, Charnockites and granitic gneisses.
+The rocks in the park belong to the Archean age and to the high series of the Precambrian era and are made up of Khondalites, Charnockites and granitic gneisses.
 The soil type is of the red-yellow podsolic group and the surface layer is covered with decayed organic matter.

 The mean annual rainfall is greater than 2000 mm.
 Frequent cloud cover limits the amount of sunlight that is available to plants.
 The mean annual temperature is 13 C but the temperature varies considerably during the course of a day, reaching as high as 27 C during the daytime, and dipping as low as 5 C at night.
-During the southwest Monsoon season, the wind speed sometimes reaches gale force.
+During the southwest monsoon season, the wind speed sometimes reaches gale force.
 Although some rain falls throughout the year, a dry season occurs from January–March.
 The ground frost is common in February.
 Mist can persist for most of the day during the wet season.
-Many pools and waterfalls can be seen in the park, and Horton Plains is considered the most important watershed in Sri Lanka.
-The Horton Plains are the headwaters of important rivers such as the Mahaweli, Kelani, and Walawe.
+The park has many pools and waterfalls, and Horton Plains is considered the most important drainage basin in Sri Lanka.
+The Horton Plains are the headwaters of the Mahaweli, Kelani, and Walawe rivers.
 The plains also feeds Belihul Oya, Agra Oya, Kiriketi Oya, Uma Oya, and Bogawantalawa Oya.

-Due to its high elevation, fog and cloud deposit a considerable amount of moisture on the land.
-Slow-moving streams, swamps, and waterfalls are the important wetland habitats of the park.
+World's End is a sheer cliff with a 870 m drop.
+Baker's Falls, a waterfall formed by Belihul Oya, a tributary of the Walawe River is named after Sir Samuel Baker.
+The waterfall is 20 m high, and Slab Rock Falls is another well-known waterfall in the plains.